signalwire/signalwire-js/internal/e2e-realtime-api/README.md

 # e2e-realtime-api

-This repo contains end-to-end tests for our Node SDKs including Chat, PubSub, Messaging, Task, Video, and Voice.
+This project contains end-to-end tests for our Node SDKs including Chat, PubSub, Messaging, Task, Video, and Voice.

 For the Video SDK test, this project uses the `playwright` library and for all the other SDKs, this project relies on the `tap` library.